-All SUNRISE activities will include systematic input of all affected citizens, not only during the planning stage but also during the implementation phase.
-Therefore, the conceptual key-term of this project is the idea to “co-create” a more sustainable mobility future.
+All SUNRISE activities include systematic input of all affected citizens, not only during the planning stage but also during the implementation phase.
+Therefore, the conceptual key-term of this project was the idea to “co-create” a more sustainable mobility future.
 This translates into the following sequence of activities and corresponding work packages – all of them with the deliberate prefix “co-“.

-The overall mission of SUNRISE is to “develop, implement, assess and facilitate co-learning about new, collaborative ways to address common urban mobility challenges at the urban district level through neighbourhood mobility labs and thus to lay the foundation for a Sustainable Neighbourhood Mobility Planning concept” – compatible and complimentary to the widely established SUMP concept (Sustainable Urban Mobility Planning).
+The overall mission of SUNRISE was to “develop, implement, assess and facilitate co-learning about new, collaborative ways to address common urban mobility challenges at the urban district level through neighbourhood mobility labs and thus to lay the foundation for a Sustainable Neighbourhood Mobility Planning concept” – compatible and complimentary to the widely established SUMP concept (Sustainable Urban Mobility Planning).

 In fact, all SUNRISE cities already have city-wide mobility strategies (SUMPs), yet realise that large innovative potentials are untapped at the neighbourhood level which requires the proactive involvement of local communities, stakeholders and residents for novel, creative, lasting and publicly embraced solutions to what they perceive as pressing urban mobility challenges.

 Also all other project partners are extremely well-versed in their special fields.
-They play the role as support partners for all kinds of thematic issues such as city logistics, active modes, public transport, parking management, spatial planning etc. (urbanista, POLIS, Zaragoza Logistics Center, Koucky & Partners, Technical University Vienna).
+They played the role as support partners for all kinds of thematic issues such as city logistics, active modes, public transport, parking management, spatial planning etc. (urbanista, POLIS, Zaragoza Logistics Center, Koucky & Partners, Technical University Vienna).